Mesh Import from OBJ Files – Revit App

 To use this app, acquire a mesh to be imported into Revit.
 If needed, edit it in software like MeshLab or Autodesk Memento.
 This may entail deleting unwanted faces, and decimating the mesh to simplify it.

-The mesh, in this example, was made in Autodesk’s 123D Catch free photogrammetry app from around 50 photos.
+The mesh, in this example, was made with a photogrammetry app from around 50 photos.
 The subject is Cyrus Edwin Dallin’s Menotomy Indian Hunter (1911).

 Directions